CiscoDevNet/WASTC2024-vFDW/2-Tuesday/Intro-to-Terraform/README.md

-# Intro to Rest APIs - Lab
+# Intro to Terraform - Lab

 ## Prerequisites